kidscancode/godot_recipes/src/content/3D/3d_shooting.md

 ### Shooting

-Now in the tank (or whatever object you have doing the shooting), add a `Position3D` child at the point where you want the bullets to appear.
+Now in the tank (or whatever object you have doing the shooting), add a {{< gd-icon Position3D >}}`Position3D` child at the point where you want the bullets to appear.
 In the case of our tank, we're placing it at the end of the cannon barrel:

 ![alt](/godot_recipes/img/3d_shoot_02.png)